best-low-cost-web-hosting/best-low-cost-web-hosting/README.md

 [![Hostinger](get-web-hostingg.png)](https://computersolve.com/cheap-web-hosting-service-2022-updated/)

-Hostinger, like many other cheap hosting services, offers shared web hosting.
+Hostinger, like many other "[best low cost web hosting](https://github.com/best-low-cost-web-hosting)" offers shared web hosting.
 It is known for its affordable products, Hostinger is a well-rounded cheap web hosting service.
 Regardless of the price, Hostinger also offers good uptime.
 It come with WordPress features such as WordPress installers, which makes it easy to get started with a website quickly.
 You can see these features in the Website section, under Auto Installer in your Hostinger dashboard.